TACC-Cloud/tapis-cli/TESTING.md

     via the `-H` option
   - The CLI must fail gracefully when networking is not available

+## Configuration

+20-09-2019 |The CLI uses .env files and environment variables to configuring some persistent settings.
+This will be described in more detail in future testing sessions.

 ## Auth

+27-09-2019 | No changes

-This release marks debut of a simplified authentication workflow targeted at end users.
+20-09-2019 | This release marks debut of a simplified authentication workflow targeted at end users.
 In the new approach, one host-specific client is generated and maintained for each combination of tenant and username.
 To initialize a host to use Tapis, simply run the `tapis auth init`